openneuropet/ezbids_docker/README.md

 }
 ```

 Once you've completed your configuring, you can start the application with the `launch.sh` script.
-It will export the variables set in the `.env` file to your enviroment and based on your choices launch ezBIDS at `localhost:3000` or `https://yourhostname/`
+It will export the variables set in the `.env` file to your environment and based on your choices launch ezBIDS at `localhost:3000` or `https://yourhostname/`

 If you're switching between nginx or the localhost option make sure to rebuild the
 containers with: